Upgrades for your Yamaha Disklavier! Where to Start?

 My last tuner said the pins were too loose.
 Is this a problem?

 A lot of tuners are not technicians—that is, they tune pianos but do not perform repairs.
 Tuning pins can often be sized up, or even just set deeper into the pinblock.
-However, if MANY tuning pins are loose or the pinblock itself is damaged (which is often difficult to judge in uprights), then the piano might be in need of a rebuild, which is extensive work done in a shop.
+However, if MANY tuning pins are loose or the pinblock itself is damaged, then the piano might be in need of a rebuild.
+This is extensive work done in a shop.

 This chemical wizardly can rescue pianos that otherwise seem quite far gone, although it’s not guaranteed if the pinblock is badly cracked or damaged.
 Nonetheless, I’ve had multiple situations where it seemed very nearly miraculous, and the customer was spared the cost of rebuilding the pianos for years.